 STEM Projects

 ‘Tis the season… for STEM projects!
-Yes, even Santa needs a little help from science, technology, engineering, and math to get all of those presents delivered on time.
-Here are a few ideas to get your students excited about STEM this Christmas season.
+Yes, even Santa needs a little help from science, technology, engineering, and math to deliver all those presents on time.
+Here are a few ideas to excite your students about STEM this Christmas season.

 Another great option is a “12 Days of Christmas” STEM challenge.
-In this challenge, students will work in teams to complete 12 different Christmas-themed STEM tasks.
-This is a great way to incorporate some holiday fun into your lesson plans while also giving students the opportunity to practice their teamwork and problem-solving skills.
+In this challenge, students will work in teams to complete 12 Christmas-themed STEM tasks.
+This is a great way to incorporate some holiday fun into your lesson plans while allowing students to practice teamwork and problem-solving skills.

 Winter Holiday Math Picture